USB 3.2 and 3.1 Explained: What's Gen 1, Gen 2 and Gen 2x2?

 USB 2.0 | USB-A, USB-B, micro USB | 2.5W | 500mA | 5V |

-But it's important to remember that the charging standards a port supports and the USB version number are not necessarily related.
-Many chargers and hubs use different charging standards that allow them to go well above the USB 2.0 or USB 3. limits.
+However, it's important to remember that the charging standards a port supports and the USB version number are not necessarily related.
+Many chargers and hubs use different charging standards that allow them to go well beyond the limits of USB 2.0 or USB 3.
 Those that use USB Battery Charging (USB BC) can deliver up to 7.5 watts over a Type-A port.
-And then there are third-party standards like Qualcomm Quick Charge that go to 18 watts and beyond.
+And then there are third-party standards like Qualcomm Quick Charge, which go up to 18 watts and beyond.

-If you're using a USB Type-C cable and port, the charger / host device could support USB Power Delivery (USB PD), which can go as high as 240 watts in some cases.
-But the wattage has nothing to do with data speeds as a USB 2.0 port could have power delivery while a USB 3.2 port might not.
+If you're using a USB Type-C cable and port, the charger/host device may support USB Power Delivery (USB PD), which can reach 240 watts in some cases.
+But wattage has nothing to do with data speeds, as a USB 2.0 port can provide power delivery, while a USB 3.2 port might not.

 Video Over USB 3.2 / USB 3.1

 Technically speaking, neither USB 3.2 nor USB 3.1 by itself can deliver video.
-Using DisplayLink technology, one can convert and compress video into USB data that goes out to a specially-enabled hub or portable monitor.
-However, few people today use DisplayLink devices.
+Using DisplayLink technology, one can convert and compress video into USB data that is sent to a specially enabled hub or portable monitor.
+However, few people use DisplayLink devices today.